What you can and can't carry on our flights

 -Any other items that have a similar consistency

-You can carry liquid baby food or milk, or liquid food for any dietary needs you have, as long as it’s essential for the trip – either the flight, or duration of your holiday.
+You can carry liquid baby foods or baby milk that’s either pre-packaged or made up at home.
+You can also carry foods for special dietary requirements as long as it’s essential for the flight or holiday.

 When you get to security, you’ll need to remove the plastic bag from your hand baggage – it gets screened separately.

 Any liquids you buy from duty free must be carried in a sealed security bag - you'll be given this bag when you buy the item at the airport.
 You'll need to keep the item and the receipt sealed in the security bag throughout the journey.

 Just so you know, security officers might need to open the bag to screen the item.
 If you're going to be connecting with another flight at your destination airport, let the security officer know and they'll reseal it in a new security bag.